To get the best experience while viewing this site, it is recommended that you upgrade to a modern browser version of Chrome or Firefox.

 • Check your blood sugar before, during, and after you exercise.
 This lets you see if you need a snack.

-• If your healthcare team tells you to, eat a snack before bedtime.
+• If your care team tells you to, eat a snack before bedtime.

 You can treat lows